PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/tutorial_homology.md

 <img src="../_pages/coronavirus/files/HomologyTutorial/Robetta2.png">

 Create a name for the job, i.e. "SARS-CoV-2 Spike Chain".
 Copy and paste the sequence into the *Protein sequence* box.
-Check *CM only* (for comparative/homology modeling), complete the simple arithmetic problem and finally click *Submit*.
+Check *CM only* (for comparative/homology modeling), complete the simple arithmetic problem and finally click *Submit* to submit the job.
 Your results may take between an hour to a day.
 You will get an email notification after the job is complete, and you will be able to download the results.
 You can also download our results below.

 <a href="/multiscale_biological_modeling/_pages/coronavirus/files/Robetta_Model.zip" download>Robetta Results</a>